Home Works (East Sussex)

 How to refer

 We accept formal referrals from professionals working in Adult Social Care (ASC), including Health and Social Care Connect (HSCC), Children’s Services and Local Housing Authorities’ Housing Options teams.
+We are not able to accept self-referrals.

 If you work for one of these services, please make a referral by completing and emailing a referral form (see the downloads section below) to our Gateway team, stating clearly which service and team you work in.